This project used global learning about common weaknesses in inclusive education teacher training to develop an alternative approach.

 Teachers who do learn about inclusive education often do so through short, one-off, in-service courses.
 Such courses might raise their awareness of inclusion (often with a focus on specific disability issues), but are usually not sufficiently comprehensive to equip teachers with the new skills and confidence they need to change how they work in school and class.

-Using evidence from past project evaluations, Norwegian Association for Persons with Developmental Disabilities (NFU) and Norwegian Association of Disabled (NAD) recognised these common problems with teacher training and sought to trial a different approach through its partnership programmes.
+Using evidence from past project evaluations, Norwegian Association for Persons with Developmental Disabilities (NFU) and Norwegian Association of Disabled (NAD) recognised the common problems with teacher training and sought to trial a different approach through its partnership programmes.

-With technical support from EENET, the NFU/NAD-funded inclusive education programmes in Zambia and Zanzibar have developed an approach with three key characteristics:
+With technical support from EENET, the NFU/NAD-funded inclusive education programmes in Zambia and Zanzibar developed an approach with three key characteristics:

-- Teacher training modules are developed and tested collaboratively by the trainers who will deliver them, with support from EENET, rather than being written entirely by an external ‘expert’.
+- Teacher training modules are developed and tested collaboratively by the trainers who will deliver them, with support from EENET, rather than being written entirely by an external expert.
 The trainers experience, and practise facilitating, participatory training activities so that they can use more learner-centred approaches when training teachers.